JeffKnowlesJr/jeff-content/docs/CONTACT_FORM_DEBUGGING.md

 ## Resolution Path

-The following steps were taken to resolve the issue:
+The following steps have been taken:

 1.  **Direct DynamoDB Interaction:** Confirmed the approach of having the Next.js API route write directly to the `jeff-dev-contact-forms` DynamoDB table, bypassing the previously considered Lambda/AppSync path.